Key facts

 Course overview

 Harness your creativity to make an impact in an ever-changing world when you study a Bachelor of Design at Deakin.
 Design is a tangible way to influence people and solve complex problems.
-No two days will be the same, you’ll learn the tools, strategies and methodologies required to drive innovation in business, as well as how to utilise cutting-edge technology and the creative practices of design to create memorable work.
+No two days will be the same, you will learn the tools, strategies and methodologies required to drive innovation in business, as well as how to utilise cutting-edge technology and the creative practices of design to create memorable work.
 Develop critical skills across a range of related disciplines – from communications design to interactive UX, to brand and design thinking – and work towards a sustained creative career doing what you love.

 Want to build a sustained design career doing what you love?